bitemyapp/teef/posts/2016-02-06-haskell-is-not-trivial-not-unfair.md

 >...author struggles with HTTP only supporting HTTP...

 [wreq](http://www.serpentine.com/wreq/tutorial.html) and [http-client-tls](https://hackage.haskell.org/package/http-client-tls) support HTTPS out of the box.
 YMMV.
 There's a reason I don't really recommend older Haskell libraries even if they're maintained.
-The foundation of them is http-client and it's a pretty popular library to use.
+The foundation of many libraries is http-client and it's a pretty popular library to use.
 It's used in [http-conduit](https://hackage.haskell.org/package/http-conduit) and [pipes-http](https://hackage.haskell.org/package/pipes-http) as well.
 The latter of which is a single 130 line module that has required almost zero maintenance in the past two years to add pipes streaming support to http-client.
+Things that use http-client are generally nice but you'll often want to use something higher level than http-client itself, such as wreq.

 >Author moves on to use http-conduit, which uses http-client-tls under the hood